 “There is a tough, analytic wholeness that seizes the phenomenon in all its complexity, and there is a gentle listening wholeness that leads to intuitive understandings of ‘the 10,000 things.’
 Gerber, by bringing Fuller and the Tao together, points a direction for education in the twenty-first century that joins analysis and intuition in a way that may help humans live more gently in the geo-biosphere of which we are a part.”

-Elise Boulding, professor emerita, Dartmouth College, and most recently author of Cultures of Peace: The Hidden Side of History
+Elise Boulding, professor emerita, Dartmouth College, author of Cultures of Peace: The Hidden Side of History

 “An expression of holistic wisdom…appropriate, in different ways, to all readership levels and groups.”